-- 9.1 There are financial implications from poor Risk Management however, with robust procedures these should be minimised or eradicated - 9.2 The Council's insurance contract contains provision for support on a range of risk management areas with the upcoming member training being funded from this provision and therefore incurring no additional cost to the council. - 9.3 This above fund has also supported the development of the E-Learning module with some residual cost being funded from the corporate training budget for the development on Skillgate the Councils internal training and development module.
+- 9.1 There are financial implications from poor Risk Management however, with robust procedures these should be minimised or eradicated. - 9.2 The Council's insurance contract contains provision for support on a range of risk management areas with the recent member training being funded from this provision and therefore incurring no additional cost to the council. - 9.3 This above fund has also supported the development of the E-Learning module with some residual cost being funded from the corporate training budget for the development on Skillgate the Councils internal training and development module.

-Financial Implications reviewed by: Director for Corporate Services
+Financial Implications reviewed by: David Scott, Assistant Director for Resources